-The following Tax guidance note Produced in partnership with Eloise Walker of Pinsent Masons LLP provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Eloise Walker of Pinsent Masons provides comprehensive and up to date legal information covering:

 It is standard market practice for loan agreements (also known as facility agreements), whether bilateral or syndicated, to: